 Medical System Network operates the Nanohana Pharmacy chain.
 It also provides a wide range of pharmacy management support services (from pharmaceuticals procurement to pharmacist training) to dispensing pharmacies and medical institutions including directly operated pharmacies and non-group affiliates that register to become members of the company's network.
 The core of these services is the one-stop supply chain management service that comprises price negotiations with drug wholesalers, drug ordering, and settlement of bills.
 Medical System Network receives commissions from its network members based on the amount of drug orders they place.
-As of end-FY03/21, there were 6,116 network members (+871 from end-FY03/20) comprising 416 directly operated pharmacies and 5,700 affiliates.
-The company has reorganized its business segments in FY03/20, moving the Pharmaceuticals Network and Dispensing Pharmacy businesses, as well as the manufacture and market pharmaceuticals business previously included in the Other business, under the Community Pharmacy Network segment.
+As of end-FY03/21, there were 6,116 network members (+871 from end-FY03/20) comprising 416 directly operated pharmaceusicals network and Dispensing Pharmacy businesses, as well as the manufacture and market pharmaceuticals business previously included in the Other business, under the Community Pharmacy Network segment.
 The Leasing and Facility-related business and the Food Service business are unchanged.
 In the Other business, since the manufacture and market pharmaceuticals business is transferred out, the main business comprises home-visit nursing care.